Dallas Eakins: Playing career

 born in the state of Florida to play for the Florida Panthers, having played for the club on two separate stints (but was raised primarily in Canada).
-However, the majority of Eakins career was played in the American Hockey League (AHL) and the International Hockey League (IHL).
+However, the majority of Eakins' career was played in the American Hockey League (AHL) and the International Hockey League (IHL).
 In those two leagues, Eakins played 882 games, scoring 43 goals and 179 assists for 222 points, whilst playing for 10 different teams.
 Eakins also won a Calder Cup and a Turner Cup as a member of the Chicago Wolves.

 Eakins once made a bet with Cincinnati radio personality Dennis "Wildman" Walker of WEBN while a member of the Cincinnati Cyclones that he would not score more than 3 goals in one season.
 Walker stated that Eakins could shave his head at center ice of the Cincinnati Gardens if he eclipsed that mark.
-Eakins not only scored six goals, but did it in 30 games.
-The head shaving took place at center ice, prior to a game in December 1994, against the Long Beach Ice Dogs.
+Eakins not only scored six goals but did it in 30 games.
+The head shaving took place at center ice, before a game in December 1994, against the Long Beach Ice Dogs.

 While serving as the captain of the Manitoba Moose in the 2003–04, Eakins switched from his number 6 to number 37, in honor of his friend and former Wolves teammate, Dan Snyder, who was killed in a car accident in Atlanta, Georgia.
 Snyder was a member of the Atlanta Thrashers.